Face-like Feature at West Candor Chasma, Mars

 Fig. 1-c.
 Viking image from frame 66A24 of the Skullface area at the north wall of the chasma.

-Continued study of the entire 4.67km-by-35.55km MGS image swath, as well as corroborating Viking imagery located by Erol Torun ( Figure 1-c), resulted in the discovery of the feature of Figure 2.
+Continued study of the entire 4.67km-by-35.55km MGS image swath, as well as corroborating Viking imagery located by Erol Torun (

 Fig. 2.
 Skullface.
 Cropping of AB108403.
 The image was processed by increasing contrast and brightness.